PearCoding/Ignis/docs/src/scene/pexpr.rst

 -   ``wrap(vec4, vec4, vec4) -> vec4``
 -   ``xyztorgb(vec4) -> vec4``

-..
-NOTE:: More functions will be added in the future.

 All textures defined in the scene representation are also available as functions with signature ``TEXTURE(vec2) -> vec4``, with ``TEXTURE`` being the texture name.
 The above defined function names have precedence over texture names, if the signature matches.